Columbus Criminal Threats Defense Lawyer

 - 5 Your Trusted Columbus Criminal Threats Defense Lawyer

-Why Koenig & Owen, LLC, Should Be Your First Call After You’re Arrested For Making Criminal Threats in Columbus
+Why James D. Owen, LLC, Should Be Your First Call After You’re Arrested For Making Criminal Threats in Columbus

-When the people of Columbus need a legal team to help them fight back against their criminal charges, they know they can always rely on Koenig & Owen, LLC.
+When the people of Columbus need a legal team to help them fight back against their criminal charges, they know they can always rely on James D. Owen, LLC, LLC.
 Our Columbus criminal defense attorneys have the experience and skill required to handle even the most complex cases.

 Should you hire our law firm to assist you with your criminal threats defense, we will: